WPS/domainstorytelling.org/_pages/quick-start-guide.md

 Chapter 6 of the [Domain Storytelling book](/book) explains in much more depth what happens before, during, and after a workshop.
 It also covers remote workshops, sizing of domain stories, and how to deal with difficult situations.
 {: .notice--primary}

-Chapter 7 of the [Domain Storytelling book](/book) covers the relationshops between Domain Storytelling an other collaborative modeling techniques, including when to use which method and how to combine them.
+Chapter 7 of the [Domain Storytelling book](/book) covers the relationships between Domain Storytelling an other collaborative modeling techniques, including when to use which method and how to combine them.
 {: .notice--primary}

 # Tools